jasonbrackman/arberator/README.md

 # FictusDisplay the ffs structure after a relative change of directory to files/music
 ffs.cd("files/music")

-# assign a new Renderer
+# assign a new Renderer to the display - already instantiated in a previous example.
 display.renderer = emojiRenderer

 # ouptut with the new Renderer applied